The red cape.

 We have depolarized our relationships.
 As the woman rises in masculine power, the man rises in his feminine power to balance this dynamic.
 We are in a constant dance in polarity.
 Perhaps this is why our relationships don’t work.

 I can’t imagine a complete role reversal in family and relationships and I hope we never get there.
 I know so many women would disagree with me and that’s okay.
-There is space for all kinds of relationship and family dynamics.
+There is space for all kinds of relationships and family dynamics.
 I am not advocating that everyone should do this.
 Everyone is free to choose — that is the beauty of living in a diverse world.

 We are entering a new horizon of relationships where the boundaries between feminine and masculine power become blurry.
 A woman can do anything that a man can do.
 A man can do what any woman can do (besides bearing children, of course.)
 This is not about gender (or sex.)
 This is about understanding our differences and levering them.
 If a cat would learn how to bark and a dog would learn how to meow, does that mean that they should?!
 Understanding what’s easier for us and leveraging our strengths is key to sustainable, happy relationships where everyone plays their natural roles.